 - 🕑 How long to stay: I suggest to stay 1-2 days in the beginning of your trip for sightseeing and another 1-2 days right before your flight back home for shopping.

 - 🔀 How to get around: Bangkok has all possible ways of transportation possible.
 MRT (Metro), BTS (Sky Train) and boats will get you anywhere.
-Pro tip: taxis and Uber are much cheaper than tuk-tuks.
+Taxis and Uber are MUCH cheaper than tuk-tuks.

 Thailand Itinerary, Place #2: Ayutthaya

 Ayutthaya was once the capital of Siam and the LARGEST CITY IN THE WORLD from the 14th century to 1767 when it was completely destroyed by the Burmese army.